ruszkait/DefQuery/README.md

 // Integer range
 auto integerRangeEnumerator = DefQuery::range(0, 3);
 ```
+If you create source data from an algorithm, and not from a container, then use a generator.
-If you want to generate an inginite sequence, you may use an generator with a stateful lambda.
+Infinite sequences can be created by a generator with a stateful lambda.
 ```
 auto quadraticNumbers = DefQuery::generator<int>([_currentIndependent = 0](int& nextValue) mutable
 {